What are defined contribution retirement plans?

 Think savings accounts with tax benefits—and a lot of rules.

-Tax-deferred defined-contribution plans include 403(b) plans for nonprofit employees, 457 plans, mostly for state and local government employees, and the more familiar 401(k) plans.
+Tax-deferred defined contribution plans include the familiar 401(k) plans, similar 403(b) plans for nonprofit employees, 457 plans (mostly for state and local government employees), and the federal government’s Thrift Savings Plan.

 Contributions and Withdrawals

-Contributions to defined-contribution plans are tax-deferred, meaning that neither the employer nor the employee pays tax on the initial contributions or accumulating plan earnings.
-However, employees pay when they withdraw funds.
+Contributions to defined contribution plans are tax deferred, meaning that neither the employer nor the employee pays tax on initial contributions or accumulating plan earnings.
+However, employees pay tax when they withdraw funds.
 The major exception is Roth-type defined-contribution plans.
-With these plans, taxes are due on contributions when they are made rather than when the contributions are withdrawn.
+With Roth plans, account holders pay taxes when contributions are made rather than when contributions are withdrawn.

-Withdrawals from defined-contribution accounts incur penalties (above regular income tax), except for specified purposes ranging from financial hardship to higher education to the first purchase of a home.
+Early withdrawals from defined-contribution plans incur penalties (in addition to the regular tax on withdrawals), except for specified purposes such as financial hardship, higher education, or the first purchase of a home.

 Burman, Leonard E., William G. Gale, Matthew Hall, and Peter R. Orszag.
 2004.
 “Distributional Effects of Defined Contribution Plans and Individual Retirement Accounts.”
-Tax Policy Center Discussion Paper 16.
+Discussion Paper 16.
 Washington, DC: Urban-Brookings Tax Policy Center.